RE

 “While I know myself as a creation of God, I am also obligated to realise and remember that everyone else and everything else are also God’s creation.”
 Maya Angelou

 At Laurel Park School we believe our RE curriculum should reflect the rich and diverse community here in Enfield, across the UK and across the world.
-We view RE as a highly regarded, rigorous, academic subject that contributes dynamically to pupils’ education by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, and issues of right and wrong.
+We view RE as a highly regarded, rigorous, academic subject that contributes dynamically to pupils’ education by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, and issues of right and wrong, but also builds empathy and understanding for different points of view.

 “RE makes a valuable contribution to pupils’ personal development and to their understanding of the wider world. “